 “I speak now from my home and from my heart to you all; to men and women so cut off by the snows, the desert, or the sea, that only voices out of the air can reach them,” George V began his two-and-a-half-minute remarks.

-Following George V’s death in January 1936, his brother, George VI, carried on the holiday tradition in 1937, as shown in the movie “The King’s Speech.”
+George VI carried on the holiday tradition in 1937, as shown in the movie “The King’s Speech.”
 (Edward VIII, who abdicated the throne in less than a year, did not make a Christmas speech.)
-According to Royal.uk, the official website of the British royal family, there were no Christmas broadcasts in 1936 or 1938, but the outbreak of World War I prompted George VI to resume the tradition in 1939.
+According to Royal.uk, the official website of the British royal family, there were no Christmas broadcasts in 1936 or 1938, but the outbreak of World War II prompted George VI to resume the tradition in 1939.

 Since 1952, following her father’s death, Elizabeth delivered the message, something she continued to do every year except in 1969, when a printed version was circulated because a documentary on the royal family was scheduled during the holiday season.